ayushigeorge/100-days-of-dsa-orless/questions.md

 Given a number and its reverse.
 Find that number raised to the power of its own reverse.
 # Day 58
 There are a total of numCourses courses you have to take, labeled from 0 to numCourses - 1.
 You are given an array prerequisites where prerequisites[i] = [ai, bi] indicates that you must take course bi first if you want to take course ai.
+ # Day 59
+Your task is to implement  2 stacks in one array efficiently.
+You need to implement 4 methods. push1 : pushes element into first stack. push2 : pushes element into second stack. pop1 : pops element from first stack and returns the popped element.
+If first stack is empty, it should return -1. pop2 : pops element from second stack and returns the popped element.
+If second stack is empty, it should return -1.